America needs a vision for space.

 Those foundational criteria to me are:

 - It must embody the American Dream.
 That dream is not dead.
-It is not about chest-thumping calls to patriotism.
-It is the simple proposition that binds all of our citizens together in the common hope for a better life for our families and a better future for our children;
+It is the simple proposition that binds all of our citizens together in the common hope of a better life for our families and a better future for our children;

 - It must draw a direct line to pocket book issues and concerns, namely economic growth, jobs, and wages and offer a viable path to creating a stronger economy for all Americans;